npaq/Functions/README.md

 If you want to use this package in another project you can just clone its repository while in your project folder:

     git clone https://github.com/npaq/rdofunctions rdofunctions

+If your project is already a git repository, you need to install it as a git submodule.
+To do so:

+	git submodule add https://github.com/npaq/rdofunctions rdofunctions
+	git submodule init
+	git submodule update

 # Usage

 ```python